Mercury Technologies: Business

 Mercury offers banking services to customers, primarily startups.

+In 2021, the company operated Mercury Raise, a service connecting customers with investors.

 The company is not a chartered bank, and is therefore unable to lend against deposits.
 Instead, it partners with regional bank networks to hold customer's deposits.
-Its main bank partners are North Dakota-based Choice Bank, which has a network of regional banks, and California-based Column.
-This network gives customers access to a sweep network of other banks such as Goldman Sachs and Capital One.
+As of 2024, its principle bank partners were North Dakota-based Choice Bank, which has a network of regional banks, and California-based Column.
+This gives customers access to a sweep network of other banks such as Goldman Sachs and Capital One.
 Customer deposits of up to $5 million can be spread out across multiple accounts that are each under the FDIC's $250,000 insurance limit.

-The company provides a corporate credit card called Mercury IO.
+In 2024, the company began to offer a corporate credit card, and branded it Mercury IO.

-The company also operates Mercury Raise, a service connecting customers with investors.